Halekulani Hotel, Honolulu, HI

 Panel 3.
 Resilience in emergency management, response, and recovery

-Dr. Alberto "Mo" Morales, Jr. Chief, Applied Research and Information Sharing Branch Center for Excellence in Disaster Management and Humanitarian Assistance
+Dr. Alberto "Mo" Morales Jr. Applied Research and Information Sharing Branch Chief at the Center for Excellence in Disaster Management and Humanitarian Assistance (CFE-DM),

 Panel 4.
 Economic Outlook: When is the next recession?